Semiorthogonal decompositions of equivariant derived categories of invariant divisors: Introduction

-\begin{definition} Let us say that the action of a finite group $G$ on a smooth quasiprojective variety $X$ satisfies condition (MSOD) if \begin{itemize} \item all the quotients $\ov{X}_\la=X_\la/C(\la)$ are smooth; \item there exists a collection of objects $K_\la$ in $\DD[\ov{Z}_\la/G]$, such that the corresponding Fourier-Mukai functors
+\begin{definition} Let us say that the action of a finite group $G$ on a smooth quasiprojective variety $X$ satisfies condition (MSOD)\footnote{MSOD stands for ``motivic semiorthogonal decomposition"} if \begin{itemize} \item all the quotients $\ov{X}_\la=X_\la/C(\la)$ are smooth; \item there exists a collection of objects $K_\la$ in $\DD([\ov{Z}_\la/G])$, such that the corresponding Fourier-Mukai functors

-are fully faithful; \item the corresponding subcategories give a semiorthogonal decomposition
+are fully faithful (here the functors $p_{\la *}$, $\ot$ and $q_\la^*$ are derived); \item the corresponding subcategories give a semiorthogonal decomposition

 with respect to some total ordering $\la_1,\ldots,\la_r$ on $G/{\sim}$. \end{itemize} \end{definition}